TheMarex/ba-thesis/ba.md

 This model is not always easy to obtain and calculating the inverse dynamics of a robot with many degrees of freedom is rather slow.
 For this reason a simple heuristic is proposed to yield approximate torques given a reference ZMP position.
-However in the single support phase it is easy to calculate the *exact* actuation torque on the ankle, if we assume the desired ZMP is realized.
-Note that this assumption does not neccessarily hold, as the desired ZMP can assume approximate dynamics such as the cart-table model.
+However in the single support phase it is easy to calculate the *exact* actuation torque on the ankle, that is required to realize the given reference ZMP.

-First we need to caluclate the force applied on the foot at the ankle $p_{ankle}$ by the gravity $f_g$ by:
+First we need to calculate the force in $z$-direction applied on the foot at the ankle $p_{ankle}$ which we name $f_g$ by:

 \begin{equation}
 f_g = M \cdot g